 To better understand What is Norwood 2, here are examples of a real picture.

-While there can be many reasons for hair loss, such as stress, disease, and pharmaceuticals, the Norwood scale focuses on male-pattern baldness, which is one of the most prevalent.
+While there can be many reasons for hair loss, such as stress, disease, and pharmaceuticals, the Norwood scale focuses on male pattern baldness stages, which is one of the most prevalent.

 Male-pattern baldness, also known as Androgenetic Alopecia (AGA), is a kind of hair loss that occurs over time.